College of Education and Human Development

 Visit OneStop Student Services: Finances for information on tuition, fees, and financial aid.

-Visit the Assistantships, Fellowships, & Other Funding page for more information on funding opportunities through FSoS, CEHD, and UMN.
+Visit the assistantships, fellowships, and other funding page for more information on funding opportunities through FSoS, CEHD, and UMN.

 More information regarding assistantships and benefits can be found on the Office of Human Resources website.